 This Morning Routine Will Improve Your Mood

-How you start your morning shapes the way you feel for the rest of the day.
-If you wake up and immediately dive into emails, social media, or your never-ending to-do list, chances are you’ll carry that stress, comparison, and urgency into every part of your day.
+How you start your morning really does shape the rest of your day.
+If you wake up and immediately grab your phone, dive into emails, scroll social media, or start tackling your to-do list, your body picks up on that stress and urgency.
+And once it’s there, it tends to follow you into everything else.

-Before reaching for your phone, sit up in bed, place a hand on your chest or belly, and breathe deeply.
+Before you reach for your phone, sit up in bed and place a hand on your chest or belly.
+Take a few slow breaths.

 Try this: Inhale for 4 counts, hold for 2, exhale for 6.
-Repeat for a few rounds.
+Do a few rounds.

-2. Write a Quick Journal Check-In (5 minutes)
+2. Do a Quick Journal Check-In (5 minutes)

-Grab a notebook and answer three simple prompts:
+Grab a notebook and answer three simple questions:

-• What’s one thing I want to remember as I move through my day?
+What is one thing I want to remember as I go through my day?

-Why it works: For people-pleasers and overachievers, mornings often begin with everyone else’s needs.
-This practice helps you check in with yourself first—building self-awareness and self-trust.
+Why it helps: If you tend to caretake or people-please, your mornings often begin with everyone else’s needs.
+This is a way to check in with yourself first.
+It builds self-awareness and reminds you that you matter too.

 3. Move Your Body (5 minutes)